fkeel/resistiveMatrix/README.md

 ## About The project

-From the beginning this project stimulates the development of technologies in artistic use cases : playing music, combine graphics and sound, imagine objects that can have tactile properties, etc.
-Using a fabric to sense the touch is now possible with this eTextile matrix sensor made out of conductive fibric and a layer of piezoresistive textile.
+Using a fabric to sense the touch is now possible with the E256 eTextile matrix sensor.
-Some new E-textile materials and assembling techniques were experimented during the 2014 batch of the Schmiede residency in Hallein (Austria), with Hannah Perner Wilson and Mika Satomi from Kobakant who organised the Electronic Textiles Live Workshops.
+The E256 eTextile matrix sensor is a development kit for designers, makers and companies who want to combine textile and programing to imagine new projects.
+This kit features 30cm by 30cm sensitive textile that allow multi touch sensing and pressures topographic analysis.
+This textile sensor can be connected to any microcontrollers with ADC capabilities.
+The electronic hardware and all the software are fully open source.
+The demo codes are available for Arduino and Teensy MCUs.
+We will soon release a BLE demo to interface this textile matrix sensor with any mobile devices.
-Made of conductive textile shaped in rows and columns fused onto a cotton fabric, this matrix is designed to be easy to make.
+Made out of conductive textile shaped in rows and columns and a layer of piezoresistive fabric, this textile sensor is designed to be easy to make.
-To allow presure measurement, a 20Kohm Eeonyx piezoresistive fabric is added in between the e-textile conductive matrix.
-For the electronic frontend, we still work on a new version that will integrate a dedicated microcontroller.
-On the software side we can visualise a representation of the eTextile matrix sensor that shows the pressure points and their positions on the virtual fabric surface.
+The demo software perform a real time 3D visualization of all pressure applied onto the fabric sensor.
-This 3D real time model analyses the touch to trigger OSC messages that can be used in audio application such as PureData, SuperCollider, etc.
+This software analyses the touch to trigger OSC messages that can be used in audio application such as PureData, SuperCollider, etc.
+From the beginning this project stimulates the development of technologies in artistic use cases: playing music, combine graphics and sound, imagine objects that can have tactile properties, etc.

 ## Project content
-- Arduino firmware
+- Arduino firmware: work with all Arduino boards and Teensy!
+- OpenFrameworks software: real time 3D visualization and OSC communication
-- Eagle PCB
+- Open Hardware electronics: PCB made with Eagle
-- openFrameworks software

 ## Docs
 - [A video made at Schmiede 2014](http://www.kobakant.at/DIY/?p=4305/)
 - [Pictures of the project and context](https://www.flickr.com/photos/maurin/albums/72157673740361510)
 - [The tutorial on the DataPaulette eTextile hakerspace wiki](http://wiki.datapaulette.org/doku.php/atelier/projets/matrice_textile)

-##TODO
+## TODO
 - See the README inside the project content files